Homes for Ukraine

-Homes for Ukraine is a British government scheme started in 2022, which allows households to provide accommodation for Ukrainian refugees created by the Russian invasion of Ukraine.
+Homes for Ukraine is a British government scheme started in 2022, which allows households in the UK to provide accommodation for Ukrainian refugees displaced by the Russian invasion of Ukraine.

 History

 On 24 February 2022, Russia launched an invasion of its neighbour Ukraine.
 Over the following weeks, large numbers of refugees began to flee the country.
 The UK government's initial reaction to this was criticised for the maintenance of visa restrictions and the believed slowness of accepting applications.
 On 11 March, the prime minister said a scheme was being planned to allow members of the public to house refugees in their homes.
 On 13 March, Housing Secretary Michael Gove said that individuals would receive a £350 payment for housing refugees and that local authorities would also receive additional funding for their support.

 The website for the Homes for Ukraine scheme was launched on 14 March, with more than 100,000 people and organisations registering an interest in housing refugees within the first day.

 In the first 15 days of the scheme there had been 28,300 applications.
 As of 30 March, 2,700 visas had been accepted, with 1,000 refugees under the scheme having arrived in the UK.
 By April 8, 12,500 visas had been issued, with 1,200 refugees arrived, out of 43,600 applications.